 Remember to bring your own bags

 Ikea bags are bigger than your average and pretty sturdy, but at 50p to 75p each, the cost can soon add up.
-So if you've already loads under your kitchen sink, remember to re-use them.
+So if you've already loads in a kitchen cupboard, remember to re-use them.

 -